MFairbro1/Recidivism_Prediction/README.md

 Recidivism dataset for prisoners serving prison terms in Iowa over a three year period, after initial release from prison.
 Includes data for race/ethnicity, age, offense type etc. for each prisoner.

 ## Communication Protocols:

-The team will be communicating and collaborating on the project via Slack and Zoom.
+- Slack
+  - to speak about questions and queires while working on independant parts
+- Zoom
+  - to work together aside from the class time